Using DNA testing to guide epilepsy treatment and reduce side effectsRuslan Dorfman, PhD, MBA

 Brivaracetam (Briviact) or lacosamide (Vimpat) are metabolized by the CYP2C19.
 Up to 10% are people in North America are poor CYP2C19 metabolizers and may need alternative treatment.
 In comparison, 18% of North Americans are rapid or ultrarapid CYP2C19 metabolizers and may not benefit from these drugs at standard doses.

-Lorazepam and lamotrigine (Lamictal) are cleared by the UGT enzymes UGT2B15, UGT1A1 and UGT1A4, in which variations are very common.
+Lorazepam and lamotrigine (Lamictal) are metabolized by the UGT enzymes UGT2B15, UGT1A1 and UGT1A4, in which variations are very common.
 People with reduced UGT2B15 activity when taking standard lorazepam dose may experience excessive sleepiness and other side effects.
-Valproic acid is also known to increase lamotrigine blood levels.
+Valproic acid is also known to increase lamotrigine blood levels as a side effect.
 Therefore, dose adjustment might be needed taking into consideration both genetic variations and concurrently used medications.

-Levetiracetam (Keppra) is one of few AEDs that is not dependent on liver metabolism and can be used in combination with other medications for epilepsy treatment.
+Levetiracetam (Keppra) is one of few AEDs that is not dependent on liver metabolism and can be used in combination with other medications for epilepsy treatment without any problem.

 Mismatched medications can be fatal

 Negative side effects are the most common reason for stopping or skipping epilepsy medications.
 Severe adverse effects may occur if the drug is not compatible with your genetics.
 Insufficient epilepsy treatment and poor compliance can leave you, or your family members unprotected against seizures and at high risk of potential death or seizure-induced accidents.
 Pharmacogenetic tests like Pillcheck can help avoid adverse side effects and give individuals peace of mind on the right medications.